serverless/serverless/docs/understanding-serverless/serverless-yml.md

   - another_plugin

 package:
+  # Optionally enable or disable packaging each function individually (disabled by default).
+  # See the package setting on the hello function
+  individually: false # or true
   # only the following paths will be included in the resulting artifact which will be uploaded.
 Without specific include everything in the current folder will be included
   include:
     - lib